Sty—Child Care and Schools

 How do you control it?

-• Use good hand-hygiene technique at all the times listed in Chapter 2.
+• Use good hand-hygiene technique at all the times listed in Chapter 2 of Managing Infectious Diseases in Child Care and Schools: A Quick Reference Guide, 7th Edition .

 • Avoid rubbing, which may spread the infection to the other eye.

-• Sties will resolve most quickly by applying a warm compress (eg, with a wet paper towel wrapped around a plastic bag of warm water) for 10 minutes, 3 or 4 times daily.
+• Sties will resolve most quickly by applying a warm compress (eg, a wet paper towel wrapped around a plastic bag of warm water) for 10 minutes, 3 or 4 times daily.
 This usually results in spontaneous drainage.

-• Occasionally, a sty may progress to a more widespread infection, called cellulitis, indicated by surrounding redness and swelling of the lid.
+• Occasionally, a sty may progress to a more widespread infection, called cellulitis , indicated by surrounding redness and swelling of the lid.
 Any spreading redness and swelling of the eyelid requires immediate medical attention.

-What are the roles of the teacher/caregiver and the family?
+What are the roles of the educator and the family?

-• Identify children with red or draining eye lesions.
+Identify children with red or draining eye lesions.
 Report this to parents/guardians and recommend they seek care from their child’s health professional.

-Exclude from group setting?
+Exclude from educational setting?

 No, unless